Women in government: Effects of women's representation in government

-Women are largely underrepresented in government bodies for a variety of reasons, with the leading theory being a gap in political ambition between men and women.
-In addition, women are encouraged to run for office less than men and will usually be at a disadvantage if they choose to run due to negative stereotypes and gender role expectations.
-This makes women more election averse then men due to being less likely to take risks.
+As established elsewhere on this page, women are largely underrepresented in government bodies for a variety of reasons, including a leaky pipeline, contending with bias, violence and harassment, and gender role expectations.
 These factors prevent many women from attempting to enter the political field.
 More demographics often bring different experiences, attitudes and resources that greatly affect legislation, party agendas, and constituency service.
-A study by Bonneau and Kanthak focused on responses to Hillary Clinton campaign videos found that women supporters who witness her run for presidency were more likely to want to run themselves.
-This is not true for all women, as non-supporters were less likely to say they would run for office after witnessing the videos.
-Feelings about a candidate have a massive effect on whether or not a person will run themselves after seeing another campaign.
+A study by Chris Bonneau and Kristin Kanthak on responses to Hillary Clinton's 2016 presidential campaign videos found that women supporters who witnessed her run for presidency were more likely to want to run themselves.
+(Non-supporters were less likely to say they would run for office after viewing the videos.)

-Since women have been marginalized in politics throughout history, the symbolic effect of women entering politics has a significant impact on whether women feel represented and heard in political issues.
+Since women have been historically marginalized, the symbolic effect of women entering politics impacts whether women feel represented and heard.
 Studies find that the more women in state legislature, the more likely women are to run for office than in a male dominated government system.
 The increased representation in government roles also incentivizes political engagement and activity, whether that means voting or campaigning.

-There are many branches of the government and organizations dedicated to improving representation for women, such as the Office of Public Engagement and Intergovernmental Affairs, a United States government office specifically focused on representation in the White House.
-Another example is the White House Council of Women and Girls, another United States governmental organization.
-Offices for representation will usually have a target demographic to protect the representation of.
-There are other offices dedicated to certain issues regarding those demographics, like the protection of women against sexual assault.
-It should be mentioned that intersectionality is common, as gender, race and sexuality can overlap.
-These characteristics often reinforce each other or cause strife within a community.
+There have been agencies of the US government and numerous nonprofit organizations dedicated to improving representation for women, such as the Office of Public Engagement and Intergovernmental Affairs, a past United States government office specifically focused on representation in the White House.
+Another example is the White House Council of Women and Girls, another United States governmental organization which was disbanded in 2017 under the Trump Administration.
+It should be mentioned that intersectionality is a common approach in these agencies, as gender, race and sexuality can overlap.